bbugyi200/cookie/README.md

 ```

 ##### Variable Substitution
-Mini-CookieCutter also recognizes the following special statement:
+rookie-cookiecutter also recognizes the following special statement:
 ```
 {{ env.foobar }}
 ```
 where `foobar` represents an environment variable.
 This statement will be replaced
 with the value of the environment variable `foobar`.
 If `foobar` is not defined,
-the initialization process will hault and `minicc` will exit with a non-zero
+the initialization process will hault and `rookiecc` will exit with a non-zero
 status.

 ## Configuration File

-The `minicc` script looks for a configuration file at `$XDG_CONFIG_HOME/minicc/config`.
+The `rookiecc` script looks for a configuration file at `$XDG_CONFIG_HOME/rookiecc/config`.
 The following settings are available:

 ``` bash
 # The target file will be initialized in a location relative to this directory